WILD FOODIES' HOME PAGE

 CONDITIONS: full sun

-COMMENT: The Indians used the pulp to make a beverages and for many other uses.(4) Related to carob & can be used in similar fashion.
-However, read the caution below.
+COMMENT: Related to carob.
+The Indians used the pulp to make a beverages and for many other uses(4), but I recommend against it for use as a beverage.
+Read the cautions below.
 All honey locust trees are not created equal.
 Some drop big fat pods, that have small seeds, or vice versa.
 The green pods in the summer have green peas that can be eaten raw or cooked, and taste like peas.
-The brown seedpod in fall has sweet pulp that tastes like banana liquor.
+The brown seedpod in fall has sweet pulp that smells and tastes like banana liquor and it appears to contain alcohol through natural fermentation and may also contain other toxins.
 The amount of pulp depends on the tree.
 Take the brown seed pod, break lengthwise, separating the seed-side from the pulp side.
-You can use pulp or just the pulp side in numerous ways.
-Take pitcher of water and fill with pulpy-pod-halves, let sit for 30 minutes, massaging the pods to extract the sweet pulp, strain, then drink.
 You can also eat the brown pod shell, letting your saliva break it down, as with a carob pod.
 Pod can also be dried and ground into a powder for cooking or baking.
 Brown seeds can be roasted and used as a coffee substitute, or soak them for 24 hours, then cook for 1-2 hours, add salt and oil (I prefer walnut oil).
 Tastes between a baked bean and a soy bean.
-Again read the caution.
+Again read the cautions.

 NUTRITION/MEDICINAL: The oval seeds contain 10.6 - 24.1% protein, 0.8 - 4.3% fat, 84.7% carbohydrate, 21.1% fibre, 4% ash, 280mg calcium and 320mg phosphorus per 100g.(1)